Last reviewed Apr 1, 2026

 Changing your password safely

-If you still know your password, you can reset it safely.
+If you still know your password, you can change it safely.

 Important: A password reset needs to update encryption keys too.
-NimbleCal will guide you through this and may ask you to open the reset link on a device where your calendar is already unlocked.
+NimbleCal will guide you through this and may ask you to open the reset link on a device where your calendar is already unlocked or where Quick unlock is already set up.

 If you forgot your password